jneug/typst-codelst/manual.typ

 = Limiations and alternatvies

-== How it works
+== Limitations

-CODELST renders the code lines in a #cmd-[table] and not as a block.
-This might lead to problems in certain PDF viewers, when selecting the code for copy&paste, since some viewers select tables row-by-row and not columns first.

-Furthermore, since the code is split into individual lines and each line is rendered as its own #cmd-[raw] block, sometimes the syntax highlighting will not work correctly.
-This hopefully will be fixed in future releases.
+To render code with correct syntax highlighting and line numbers CODELST renders content line by line in a table.
+Since the complete code is rendered _once per line_ (!), it has a lot of overhead.
+This also mostly prevents the selection of code in a PDF.

 == Alternatives